OzanKurt/event-booking-app/README.md

 * [x] Users can book any event (except their own)
 * [x] Show confirmation via sweet alert or toastr

+### Calendar View

+* [x] Show a read-only grid/table that lists all events
+* [x] User can apply to an event from calendar.
+* [x] When you click event open a new page or modal to show event details
+* [x] Event details should contain booked users and there should be a book button

 ### Policies

 * EventPolicy